 The authors note that the positive effect was seen in studies that used fifth-generation bonding agents.
-It seems that the smaller molecular size of the adhesive components, compared with the sealant components, penetrate better into enamel porosities, and this improves bond strength.
+It seems that the smaller molecular size of the adhesive components, compared with the sealant components, penetrates better into enamel porosities, and thus improves bond strength.

 Not only do permanent teeth benefit from the adjunct of a bonding agent, but studies are also favourable for primary teeth, they also show similar laboratory results to that of permanent teeth with increased bond strengths and decreased microleakage when a bonding agent is utilized.

 Dental sealants are a non-invasive sealer that is placed on newly erupted permanent molars.
 Its primary function is to seal the deep grooves in your child’s growing smile.
 It helps to prevent cavities during the time they are learning to brush properly.